uclh-criu/learning-datascience/Instructions/instructions-for-trainers.md

 The chat in Teams can be used for communication.

 ## General tips.
-- Powerpoint slides have some speaker notes switch to 'presenter view' to see.
+Powerpoint slides have some speaker notes switch to 'presenter view' to see.

 ### Tips on individual sessions.

 #### The welcome slides.

-The instructor needs to make sure that each candidate has met the prerequisites.
-Feel free to pause and help candidates out.

-A note on the datasets for workshop7.
-Candidates can either bring their own data, and work with it in R, or they can use the provided UCLH data.
+Check that learners have managed to login.

 #### 1: an R taster

+Work first through the ppt, then the .R script giving learners time to type themselves & experiment.

 To give a quick taste of R & show what we will do in the course.
 Learners will be asked to type commands in R and see what happens.
 We don't expect learners to understand completely at this stage, we will return to concepts later.

 #### 2: intro to R

+Use the ppt - initially learners won't need to type.
+Can switch to RStudio to demo later parts - either copy & pasting or typing.

 #### 3: data cleaning exercise

+TODO andy to update this.

 This does not include slides.
 Candidates navigate to the section of the handout, read it and follow the instructions there.